Kit History

 Background

-The first reference to Arsenal wearing a change of shirts comes from 17 December 1892 when they wore stripes against Nottingham Forest.
-Although the colours were not recorded there is some circumstantial evidence that they were red and blue.
-Photographs of two key players taken some years later may show these shirts.
+The first reference to Arsenal wearing a change of shirts comes from 26 March 1892 when they wore blue and white stripes against Everton (who wore red at the time) to the confusion of their supporters.
+This was discovered by Andy Kelly and Mark Andrews who also established that they wore stripes again on 17 December 1892 against Nottingham Forest.
 A week after the Forest match, Arsenal wore white tops against Burslem Port Vale and this became their regular alternative until 1908.

 Between 1908 and 1910, navy tops and knickers were worn but white shirts returned in 1911.
-The all-navy strip seems to have been worn again immediately after the Great War, possibly because of clothing shortages.
+The all-navy strip seems to have been worn again immediately after the Great War: Andy Kelly and Mark Andrews have discovered that navy shirts were probably used until 1929, albeit with white knickers.

 Denis Hurley has uncovered a hooped top (confirmed by Kjell Hansen to have been red and white and worn against Barnsley in the FA Cup), a black and white vertical striped shirt worn at Blackpool also in the FA Cup in 1953 (and possibly on other occasions too) and we also have evidence of the team wearing blue and white versions of their famous home shirt in the late 50s.

 On Arsenal 15 April 1950 wore gold shirts at Highbury against Newcastle, a try-out for the FA Cup final against Liverpool, which Arsenal would win 2-0.
-These shirts seem to have several more appearances until 1954.
+These shirts made several more appearances right up until 1958.

-For the 1968-69 season, Arsenal wore navy blue shirts when colours clashed, a kit identical to Spurs' change kit of the time.
-This outfit was also worn in October 1967 at Old Trafford and at Blackpool in the 1970-71 season.
+For the 1967-68 season, Arsenal wore navy blue shirts when colours clashed, a kit identical to Spurs' change kit of the time.

-In 1969 the FA banned navy shirts (they looked too similar to referees' black kit) so the Gunners turned out in yellow shirts and blue shorts for the first time, an outfit that recalled that FA Cup win of almost 20 years previous.
-(The navy and white strip did reappear in November 1970 at Blackpool.)
+In 1968 the FA banned navy shirts (they looked too similar to referees' black kit) so the Gunners turned out in yellow shirts and blue shorts for the first time in November, an outfit that recalled that FA Cup win of almost 20 years previous.
+(The navy and white strip did reappear in November 1970 in an FA Cup tie at Blackpool.)
 This yellow and blue strip became almost as famous as their iconic red and white home kit and was worn, with minor changes to the design of the collar and the addition of a sponsor's logo in 1981, right through until the end of the 1981-82 season.
 During this period Arsenal, like Leeds United, took to wearing their change kit when playing away from home regardless of whether there was a colour clash.
 This practice gave rise to the term "away kit" that is now universally used rather than the more accurate "change kit."

 (Peter Rapley had discovered that in March 1975 the Gunners wore all-white at Luton, presumably because both their red and yellow kits were too similar to the orange tops worn by the home team at the time.)